kaaengine/kaa/docs/reference/nodes.rst

 .. _Node.lifetime:
 .. attribute:: Node.lifetime

-    Gets or sets a lifetime of the node, in miliseconds.
+    Gets or sets a lifetime of the node, in seconds.

     By default nodes live forever.
 After you add them to the scene with :meth:`Node.add_child` method they will stay there until you delete them by calling :meth:`Node.delete`.

-    Setting the lifetime of a node will remove the node automatically from the scene after given number of miliseconds.
+    Setting the lifetime of a node will remove the node automatically from the scene after given number of seconds.
 It's important to note that the timer starts ticking after you add the node to the scene, not when you instantiate the node.

 .. _Node.transition: